monoscope-tech/apitoolkit-landing/blog/api-documentation-and-observability-the-truth-you-must-know/index.md

 Also, not forgetting that a loyal customer keeps you on the job.

 According to [Gartner](https://blogs.gartner.com/andrew-lerner/2014/07/16/the-cost-of-downtime/), the average cost of IT downtime is $5,600 per minute, which extrapolates to well over $300,000 p/hour.
 It's hard to predict when and where APIs will fail.
-This was why we built [APIToolkit](monoscope.tech) – to solve API downtime and security issues.
+This was why we built [monoscope](monoscope.tech) – to solve API downtime and security issues.

 API-related downtimes have affected [big companies](https://www.insightsforprofessionals.com/it/leadership/famous-business-outages) as large as Amazon, Facebook, Discord, etc. No one is above API breakage.
-But you can definitely stay alert using [APIToolkit’s observability and monitoring tools](https://monoscope.tech/blog/why-you-need-an-api-monitoring-tool/).
+But you can definitely stay alert using [monoscope’s observability and monitoring tools](https://monoscope.tech/blog/why-you-need-an-api-monitoring-tool/).

 Read: [Top 7 Reasons Why Your Team Needs an API Monitoring Tool](https://monoscope.tech/blog/why-you-need-an-api-monitoring-tool/)